Merging Art and Usability:

 Personalized Event Recommendations based on user history.

-Social sharing features to promote events and boost ticket sales.
+Social Sharing Features to promote events and boost ticket sales.

 Key Learning